dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

 Modifying Android Phone To Run Without a Battery

-## Abstract
+## Intro

-I had few use cases where I needed an constantly on Android phone.
+I had few use cases where I needed a constantly on Android phone.
 The issue with keeping any device constantly charging is that their battery will suffer.
 In case of lithium-ion batteries they have a proclivity to inflate and even catch fire or even explode.
 So keeping your mobile phone charging all the time is a big no no.

-Luckily there is a way to solve that issue by ripping out the battery and adding an external power source instead of the battery, but even this may not be so easy since more and more entry level phones have a built in an hard to replace battery, so you really have to find a right phone.
+Luckily there is a way to solve that issue by ripping out the battery and adding an external power source instead of the battery, but even this may not be so easy since more and more entry level phones have a built-in a hard to replace battery, so you really have to find a right phone.
 I tried this mod on several phones [LG](https://www.gsmarena.com/lg_g4c-7250.php) (with removable battery), Samsung (With removable battery), [Nexus 6](https://www.gsmarena.com/motorola_nexus_6-6604.php)
 (with embedded battery).